Philosophy of testimony

 Hume is one of the few early philosophers to offer anything like a sustained account of testimony, this can be found in his ‘An Enquiry Concerning Human Understanding’ in the section on miracles.
 The basic idea is that our justification for believing what people tell us comes from our experience of the ‘...constant and regular conjunction’ between the state of affairs as people describe it and the actual state of affairs (i.e. our observation that they match).
 On Coady's schema he is a reductivist.

 Coady offers an anti-reductivist account of testimony.
 He claims that testimony is like perception, we don't have to have reasons for believing it, only an absence of reasons not to believe it.
 On Coady's account we are justified in being credulous.
 Proponents of anti-reductivism in the history of philosophy include Augustine of Hippo and Thomas Reid.

 Perhaps also significant is that Bertrand Russell argued that knowledge by acquaintance played an important part in epistemology.

-Locke on Testimony

-This article needs reference to two recent papers: